 One of the reasons why Apple decided to transition from x86 Intel processors to custom-built ARM processors is the longstanding problem concerning the manufacturing capabilities of Intel Corp.
 Apart from production and shipment delays, the multinational chipmaker has struggled to advance its Intel Core processors from the 10nm process to the 7nm process technology.
 These issues negatively affect the product roadmap of Apple.

-Other chipmakers and foundries have been using the 7nm process for quite a while, and some have even introduced chips based on the 5nm process.
-In fact, the Apple M1 chip built by TSMC is the first processor for desktop and laptop computers featuring 5nm transistors.
+Other chipmakers and foundries have been using the 7nm process for quite a while, and some have even introduced chips based on the 5nm manufacturing process node.
+In fact, the Apple M1 chip built by TSMC is the first processor for desktop and laptop computers featuring densely-packed transistors using the 5nm node.
 Take note that the smaller the transistors, the more of them can be fitted in a smaller area, thus improving the operational and power efficiency of the processor.

 Consolidation Through a Vertical Integration Strategy